davidusb-geek/emhass-add-on/emhass/Test.md

 2) Adjust the EMHASS image to the version you would like to test.
 To adjust the image, you may select one of three options:
     - Change the EMHASS Docker image version tag
     - Change the EMHASS Docker image repository
-    - Build a custom version of EMHASS locally
+    - Build a custom image of EMHASS locally

     See [Customizing EMHASS](##Customizing-EMHASS) for more information.